RickKotlarz/Copilot-for-Security-Plugins/Palo_Alto_XSOAR/Readme.md

 Welcome to the Palo Alto XSOAR plugin.
 This plugin is an example of leveraging the Palo Alto XSOAR API but does require modification from the user to function correctly.

-Note this is a work in progress and these 3 skills are meant to serve as nothing more than a starting point.
+Note this is a work in progress and these 3 skills are meant to serve as a starting point for additional development.

 ### Instructions
 #### Upload the Custom Plugin